Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/Local_Execution_Plan.md

 ### **2️⃣ Execution Without Backend**

-- Local execution should **run the pipeline entirely on the local machine**.
+- Local execution should **run the pipelineEntity entirely on the local machine**.
 - CLI **must not call backend APIs** for execution.
 - However, execution states should still be **logged locally**.